fbpx

 Instructions

 1. In a small food processor, pulse together garlic and pine nuts until chopped into small pieces.
-Add panko bread crumbs and pulse until combined.
+Add panko bread crumbs and pulse until just combined.
 Heat butter in a nonstick skillet over medium heat and toast breadcrumb mixture for 2-4 minutes, until golden brown.
-Set aside and when cool, stir in lemon zest and parmesan cheese.
+Set aside, and when cool, stir in lemon zest and parmesan cheese.

-3. Meanwhile, pat scallops dry with paper towel.
+3. Meanwhile, pat scallops dry with a paper towel.
 Heat olive oil and butter in a large stainless steel skillet and when hot, add scallops in a single layer.
-Season with sea salt and cook for 2-4 minutes, until cooked through.
+Season with sea salt and cook for about 2-4 minutes, until just cooked through.
 Add garlic to skillet and cook until fragrant, about 30 seconds.

 Notes